topcoder-platform/taas-apis/Verification.md

 # Topcoder Bookings API

 ## Postman test
-- Refer `mock-project-service/ReadMe.md` to start the mock app
+- Refer `tools/mock-project-service/ReadMe.md` to start the mock app
 - Refer `ReadMe.md` to start the app and postgres database
 - Run `npm run init-db` to init db before testing.
+- Run `npm run create-index` to create es index before testing
 - Import Postman collection and environment file in the `docs` folder to Postman and execute the scripts to validate the app from top to bottom.